Mrs. Christine Evelyn Anderson

 Bianca Catherine Lambton

-[ friend ] A second close friend whom she gained after the marriage.
+[ friend ] A second close friend, whom she gained after the marriage.
 She's rich, and posh but also trustworthy.
-They discuss a lot of matters that Dolly would not know about, such as fashion or foreign brands, and have a lot in common in their tastes and aesthetics.
+They discuss a lot of matters that Dolly would not know about, such as fashion or foreign brands, and have much in common in their tastes and aesthetics.
 She has a daughter around Victors age and the two kids are friends with one-another.

-[ her family ] Mother, father, brother + siblings, maybe more? (father or grandfather named Roland).
-A family of a middleclass background, who've stepped in to aid in raising Victor after Jonathans death.
+[ her family ] Mother, father, older brother Isaac + other siblings, maybe more?
+A family of low-middleclass background, who've stepped in to aid in raising Victor after Jonathans death.
 Though they care for Christine they're highly worried about what they call her "spending habit".

 - "bad boys", but is smart enough to keep them as mere eyecandy